 Horror movies are littered with common tropes that consistently reappear from movie to movie.
 Chaste women are the only ones able to stop chainsaw-wielding slaughter giants.
 Murdered ghosts always enact bloody revenge upon whomever dares move into their abandoned, Victorian-era mansions.
-And the black guy always dies first.
+And the Black guy always dies first.

 Hopefully by this point, most of us are aware of this racist trope.
 It seems built upon the notion that horror directors wanted a more diverse cast, but they also didn’t want minority character getting as much screentime as the film’s heroes sporting less melanin.
 This trope reached its zenith in horror films from the 70s and 80s.
-Parodied in films such as Evolution, Scary Movie, Scream 2 and, inexplicably, 8 Mile, pointing out the fleeting mortality of black horror characters is nowadays hopelessly cliche.
+Parodied in films such as Evolution, Scary Movie, Scream 2 and, inexplicably, 8 Mile, pointing out the fleeting mortality of Black horror characters is nowadays hopelessly cliché.

 Since it’s such a pervasive trope, a list detailing every time it reared its hackneyed head would be both exhaustively long and even less interesting than a PG-13 slasher (looking at you Prom Night).

-We thought it’d be more interesting to look at films that really, really didn’t need to kill their black characters first, but forced it in anyway.
+We thought it’d be more interesting to look at films that really, really didn’t need to kill their Black characters first, but forced it in anyway.
 Like shoving a wedding cake through a mail slot—it’s possible, but it’ll leave a hell of a mess.
 Some instances are from the trope’s heyday; some are painfully, awkwardly recent.

 1. A Christmas Story (1983)